Get a Library Card

 When the library is closed, return books and magazines in the large freestanding drop on the left side of the library (as you look at the front of the building from outside).
 This drop will also accommodate audio visual materials in a separate slot.
-In addition, CDs DVDs, audiobooks and playaways may be returned in the smaller freestanding drop also located on the left side of the library (as you look at the front of the building from outside).
+In addition, CDs, DVDs, audiobooks and playaways may be returned in the smaller freestanding drop also located on the left side of the library (as you look at the front of the building from outside).
 Books may also be returned in the slot on the front of the building to the right of the front door.
 These items come directly into the library.

 Materials checked out from Randolph may be returned to other M.A.I.N. libraries.
 The borrower is responsible for the material until it is received by the Randolph Library.